Obstructive sleep apnea

 - Overgrown tonsils, adenoids, or both in small children.
 Removal of the enlarged adenoids and tonsils (adenotonsillectomy) can free the airways and may correct the problem.

-- Neuromuscular disorders that affect the muscles in the airways.
+- Neuromuscular disorders such as cerebral palsy that affect the muscles in the airways.

 Obstructive sleep apnea is more common in men than in women.
 Men tend to have larger necks and weigh more than women.
 However, women tend to gain weight and develop larger necks after menopause, which increases their risk of developing sleep apnea.